NREL/EnergyPlus/design/FY2018/NFP-error-enhancement.md

     "prefix": "AFN",
     "number": "003"
    },
+   "name": {
-   "name": "Too Many Fans on AirLoop",
+     "en" : Too Many Fans on AirLoop"
+   },
+   "message": {
-   "message": [
+     "en" : [
        "{RoutineName}: An AirLoop branch, {BranchName}, has two or more fans: {Fans}", "The AirflowNetwork model allows a single supply fan in an AirLoop only.
 Please make changes in the input file accordingly."
      ]
+   },
+   "documentation": {
-   "documentation": "The specified opening factor is larger than 1, which is not allowed."
+     "en" : "The specified opening factor is larger than 1, which is not allowed."
    }
+}
 ```

 The JSON file is used to generate the necessary C++ code to allow for the above call signature.
+The format anticipates the inclusion of internationalized messages, but such a  capability will not be implemented at this time.
 The information is converted from the JSON form into an element of an array inside the tracker object:

 ```
 Event(Event::Type::Error, "EAFN001", {